-It may be surprising to learn that many people believe that certain car colors can have an impact on insurance costs.
-In fact, some insurance companies say that they are asked often “do red cars have higher insurance?”
-In a study conducted by Insure.com, 46 percent of those asked said that insurance companies charge higher rates for red cars because they are pulled over more often by police.
-The fact is that white cars are pulled over more often than red cars, which came in second according to information released by the National Motorist Association.
-But that is not the only fallacy in this belief as the color of your car has no bearing on car insurance rates nor is risk determined by the number of tickets you get.
+Many car owners believe that specific colors have an impact on insurance costs.
+In fact, some insurance companies state that potential customers often ask if red cars have higher insurance rates than other vehicles.
+In a study conducted by Insure.com, about 46 percent of those surveyed believe that insurance companies charge higher rates for red cars because they are pulled over more often by police.
+According to the National Motorist Association, white cars are pulled over more often than red vehicles.
+However, many drivers still believe this myth.
+The color of your vehicle has no bearing on car insurance rates, and it will not increase your risk of getting a ticket.

 Does Car Color Affect Insurance Rates?

-According to insurance experts, insurers never ask what color a car is when a customer requests a quote.
-The color of the car is not even a question on a car insurance application, so red car insurance is no more expensive than black, green or white car insurance.
+Many variables go into calculating an auto insurance premium, but the color of your car is not one of them.
+However, certain situations, such as supply and demand for a specific color, can increase the vehicle’s cost.
+In turn, you may see an increase in its premiums.
+According to insurance experts, insurers never ask about the color of the car when a customer requests a quote.
+The car’s color is not even a question on a car insurance application.
+Insurance for a red car is no more expensive than a black, green, or white car.
 In fact, the insurance company has no idea what color vehicle you have purchased.
 Although your Vehicle Identification Number (VIN) is provided to the insurance company, the VIN does not reveal the car’s color.
-The VIN provides information on when and where a vehicle was built, the level of trim and may provide some warranty information, but it does not include the color of the vehicle.
+The VIN includes information on when and where a vehicle was built, the level of trim, and some warranty information, but it does not include the color of the car.

 Tickets and the Insurance Company